Making maple syrup has been a Voisin Family tradition for a great many years.

 In 1989 “Voisin’s Maple Products” was formed and David along with his wife LeaAnne built a new “sugar shack” housing a new 5×12 evaporator for the processing of maple sap collected from 3500 taps.
 This new sugar shack also had a small “sugar kitchen” which allowed for the production of maple sugar candy and maple butter.

-By the year 2000 the business had outgrown the original sugar shack and a large, modern facility was built to process sap from 8000 taps, along with a much larger kitchen area and packing room to accomodate for the wide range of gourmet maple delicacies which are now produced at “Voisin’s Maple Products”.
+By the year 2000 the business had outgrown the original sugar shack and a large, modern facility was built to process sap from 8000 taps, along with a much larger kitchen area and packing room to accommodate for the wide range of gourmet maple delicacies which are now produced at “Voisin’s Maple Products”.

 At “Voisin’s Maple Products” we take great pride in the quality of maple syrup and maple products we produce.
 Utmost care is taken to ensure that every product we produce is of the highest quality possible, and by doing that it is our guarantee that the “Voisin” family tradition will continue for a great many years to come.